173TECH/sayn/docs/project_examples/bbc_news_nlp.md

 * `run`: defines what each step does during the run

 ???+ attention
-     Please note that methods `setup` and `run ` need to return either `self.success()` or `self.fail()` in order to run.
+     `fetch_bbc_data` is a utility method for this task, while `setup` and `run` are the usual SAYN methods.
+Please note that methods `setup` and `run` need to return either `self.success()` or `self.fail()` in order to run.

-###### Fetch BBC Data
+###### Utility Method (`fetch_bbc_data`)

 The `fetch_bbc_data` function uses the `feedparser.parse` method to fetch the raw data from the rss feed link.
 It then converts the data into a `pandas dataframe` to make it easier to work with.
-Notably, the function also drops some incompatible columns with our SQLite database, these are the following:

-* title_detail
-* summary_detail
-* links
-* published_parsed

-These columns are just JSON object representations of information we already have, so there is no need to keep these columns.

 The function also extracts the source of each article and adds it under the `source` column.

-Lastly, the function assigns a unique_id to each article which is based on its article id and the source it originates from.
+Lastly, the function assigns a `unique_id` to each article which is based on its article id and the source it originates from.
 This is because the same article may be published in multiple sources with the same id, which means our original ids are not unique and could be misleading.

-###### `load_data` Task Details

-This task has the following steps:

-* `Appending BBC data to dataframe`: loops through the links array, appends data from each link to a dataframe
-* `Updating database`: loads dataframe into SQLite database using `pandas.to_sql` method

-!!! tip
-    self.parameters["user_prefix"] is set dynamically based on what you set it to in project.yaml, this can also be overwritten in settings.yaml

 ??? example "python/load_data.py"
-    ```python
+    ``` python
     import pandas as pd
     import feedparser as f
     from sayn import PythonTask

     class LoadData(PythonTask):

         def fetch_bbc_data(self, link):
             """Parse and label RSS BBC News data then return it in a pandas DataFrame"""

+            # get data from supplied link
             raw_data = f.parse(link)

+            # transform data to dataframe
             data = pd.DataFrame(raw_data.entries)

+            # remove incompatible columns
             data.drop(
                 ["title_detail", "summary_detail", "links", "published_parsed"],
                 axis=1,
                 inplace=True,
             )

+            # get the source (this only works for BBC RSS feeds)
             data["source"] = link[29:-8].replace("/", "_")

+            # generating ids to be unique, since same story ids can be published in different sources
             data["unique_id"] = data["id"] + data["source"]

             return data

         def setup(self):